j-ke614/Tutorial/README.md

 ## Info

 I have been programming for 2 years now and learning all the time.
 I enjoy writing code.
 This class is the Data Structures Class and I will be covering the above mentioned topics in my tutorial.

-Email Address: Cor15009@byui.edu